 This depot was built entirely out of Alaska yellow cedar logs in 1915.
 It is the last log depot built by the MILW that is still standing.
 It is now used by the City of Joyce as a museum.

 The small Milwaukee depot at Junius, SD, was sold to a farmer and used for storage.
-The Praire Village Museum, just west of Madison, SD, now owns it, restored, at the Musuem
+The Prarie Village Museum, just west of Madison, SD, now owns it, restored, at the Museum

 Depot, Kittitas, WA